wolfgangasdf/iqp-book/3d-schroedinger.md

 We see that
 * the radial coordinate is re-scaled by the radial quantum number $n$ and the Bohr radius $a$
-* there is a nice separation into radial and angular part
+* there is a nice separation into radial and angular parts
 * The Laguerre polynomials and the normalization factor combines both degrees of freedom

 Now, we visualize this and comment on a few properties.